 Rolling Mountain Pass

-Rolling Mountain Pass is a fairly heavily used single track ride, even though it is not always referred to by this name.
-Rolling Mountain Pass refers to the highest point on the Colorado Trail section between Molas Pass and Bolam Pass.
-Many zig zags along the route, each one referencing a stream crossing, make this ride longer than it may appear on the map, especially timewise.
 The name "Rolling Mountain Pass" has come into usage only since the 1990s, since the construction and publicizing of the Colorado Trail, even though a trail crossed the pass much earlier.
-No signs or official maps refer to the pass by this name.
-It is identified in Helmuth's "Passes of Colorado".
-The profile below has more than the usual inaccuracies because the trail is not marked completely on topo maps.
+Even now, no signs or official maps refer to the pass by this name.
+It is identified in Helmuth's book "Passes of Colorado".
+The profile below has more than the usual inaccuracies because the trail is not marked completely on my old topo maps, and when I rode it, I was gpsless.
 In particular the slope before point 5 is probably not as steep as indicated.
-Furthermore I remember more severe up and down sections between points 8 and 9.
+Also I remember more severe up and down sections between points 8 and 9.

 click on profile for more detail